 When doing your research about synth pedals, things can get rather confusing.

-In the truest sense, a synthesizer pedal (for bass and/or guitar) is its own synthesizer that takes an input signal and uses this signal to trigger its oscillator(s).
+In the truest sense, a synthesizer pedal (for bass and/or guitar) is its own synthesizer that takes an input signal and uses it to trigger its oscillator(s).

 Synth pedals can be monophonic (only recognize and produce one note at a time) or polyphonic (recognize and produce multiple notes at a time).